Nearsoft/jobs/readme.md

     * Microservices architecture
     * Swagger and RESTful API design
     * Docker containerization

 ## PHP Engineer

 We need at least **2 years** of experience with these tools:

-* Very strong on engineering concept such as OOP/OOD
+* Very strong on engineering concepts such as OOP/OOD
 * Knowledge and experience on Design Patterns
-* Have used Unit Testing and undestrand the software development life cycle
+* Have used Unit Testing and understanding of the software development life cycle
-* Web related programming patterns (MVC, ReST)
+* Web related programming patterns (MVC, REST)
 * Git
-* Laravel and React is a must.
+* Laravel and React.js is a must.

-## Senior .NET Developer
+## Senior .NET Engineer

-We need at least **5 years** as a Software Developer:
+We need at least **5 years** as a Software Engineer:

 * Proficient with Microsoft .NET 3.5+ development using C#
 * MVC
-* Bootstrap or other modern JS frameworks
+* Bootstrap or other modern JavaScript frameworks
-* Experience with source control management systems and CI/deployment environments. (specifically, TFS)
+* Experience with source control management systems and CI/deployment environments (specifically, TFS)
-* Experience with web development technologies including ASP.NET, MVC3+, JavaScript, AJAX and CSS.
+* Experience with web development technologies including ASP.NET, MVC3+, JavaScript, Ajax and CSS
-* Experience with database development including relational database design, SQL and ORM technologies.
+* Experience with database development including relational database design, SQL and ORM technologies
 * Nice to have SCORM or other LMS content
-* Nice to have with SOAP/REST
+* Nice to have SOAP/REST

 ## DevOps Engineer